hyperledger/iroha-2-docs/src/guide/javascript.md

 declare const client: Client
 ```

-To register a new domain, we need to submit a transaction with one
+To register a new domain, we need to submit a transaction with a single
 instruction: to register a new domain.
-Let’s wrap it all in an async
+Let's wrap it all in an async
 function:

 ```ts